VLOOKUP Formula to Compare Two Columns in Different Excel Sheets

 If you are searching for some special tricks to use the VLOOKUP Formula to compare two columns in different sheets then you have landed in the right place.
 There are some easy ways to use the VLOOKUP formula to compare two columns in different Sheets.
 This article will show you each and every step with proper illustrations so, you can easily apply them for your purpose.
 Let’s get into the central part of the article.

-In this section, I will show you 3 quick and easy methods to use the VLOOKUP Formula to compare two columns in different sheets on Windows operating system.
+In this section, I will show you 3 quick and easy methods to use the VLOOKUP formula to compare two columns in different sheets on the Windows operating system.
 You will find detailed explanations with clear illustrations of each thing in this article.
 I have used Microsoft 365 version here.
 But you can use any other versions as of your availability.
 If anything of this article doesn’t work in your version then leave us a comment.

 Here, I have data from two teams that have some common members in two different worksheets named “TeamA” and “TeamB”.
 And, I will show you how you can find the common names and the different names of the two teams.